Event-based Continuous Color Video Decompression from Single Frames: Implementation Details

 \textbf{Video Prediction.} DMVFN ~\cite{hu2023cvpr} performs video prediction.
 The model takes two consecutive frames and predicts the next one.
 We predict the hold-out frames after a key frame, in an iterative manner, starting with a key frame and the original frame before the key frame.

-\textbf{Flow Unrolling + RAFT.} In this method, the frame is iteratively warped forward in multiple steps using optical flow, which is determined using RAFT~\cite{teed2020raft}.
+\textbf{Flow Unrolling + RAFT.} In this method, the frame is iteratively warped forward in multiple steps using optical flow, which is determined using RAFT~\cite{Teed20eccv}.
 To allow the warping frame $f_{i}$ to $f_{i+1}$, we determine the backward flow from $t_{i+1}$ to $t_{i}$, using the original frames (ground truth).

 \textbf{Flow Unrolling + E-RAFT.} This method is similar to the previous method.
-However, the flow is obtained from E-RAFT~\cite{gehrig2021raft}, which outputs the optical flow between two timestamps $t_1$ and $t_2$, by using events in a window before $t_1$ and the events between the two timestamps.
+However, the flow is obtained from E-RAFT~\cite{Gehrig21threedv}, which outputs the optical flow between two timestamps $t_1$ and $t_2$, by using events in a window before $t_1$ and the events between the two timestamps.
 This method uses a frame and the following events and is therefore closest to our method with respect to the data it uses.

 \textbf{Inpainted Flow unrolling.} For both flow unrolling methods, we additionally refine the predictions by training a U-Net to reconstruct the original frames from the intermediate (flow unrolling) predictions.
-We use different models for the results on bs\_ergb and \ourdata{}, trained on the respective training splits with a learning rate $\lambda = 0.001$, a batchsize of 8 for 100 epochs.
+We use different models for the results on BS-ERGB and \ourdata{}, trained on the respective training splits with a learning rate $\lambda = 0.001$, a batch size of 8 for 100 epochs.